Towards Generalization and Simplicity in Continuous Control: Problem Formulation and Methods

+as originally suggested by Kakade~\cite{kakade01npg}.
 This yields the steepest ascent direction to be $\hat{F}_{\theta_k}^{-1}g$ and corresponding update rule: $\theta_{k+1} = \theta_k + \alpha \hat{F}_{\theta_k}^{-1}g$.
 Here $\alpha$ is the step-size or learning rate parameter.
-Empirically, we observed that choosing a fixed value for $\alpha$ or an appropriate schedule is difficult.
+Empirically, we observed that choosing a fixed value for $\alpha$ or an appropriate schedule is difficult~\cite{Peters07}.
 Thus, we use the normalized gradient ascent procedure, where the normalization is under the Fisher metric.
 This procedure can be viewed as picking a normalized step size $\delta$ as opposed to $\alpha$, and solving the optimization problem in (3).
 This results in the following update rule:

 A dimensional analysis of these quantities reveal that $\alpha$ has the unit of return$^{-1}$ whereas $\delta$ is dimensionless.
 Though units of $\alpha$ are consistent with a general optimization setting where step-size has units of objective$^{-1}$, in these problems, picking a good $\alpha$ that is consistent with the scales of the reward was difficult.
 On the other hand, a constant normalized step size was numerically more stable and easier to tune: for all the results reported in this paper, the same $\delta=0.05$ was used.
-Henceforth, we use the notation $\alpha_n = \sqrt{\delta / g^T \hat{F}_{\theta_k}^{-1}g }$.
 When more than one trajectory rollout is used per update, the above estimators can be used with an additional averaging over the trajectories.

-For estimating the advantage function, we use the GAE procedure \cite{Schulman16}.
+For estimating the advantage function, we use the GAE procedure~\cite{Schulman16gae}.
 This requires learning a function that approximates $\Vpi_k$, which is used to compute $\Api_k$ along trajectories for the update in (5).
 GAE helps with variance reduction at the cost of introducing bias, and requires tuning hyperparameters like a discount factor and an exponential averaging term.
 Good heuristics for these parameters have been suggested in prior work.
-The same batch of trajectories cannot be used for both fitting the value function baseline, as well as estimating $g$ using~(2), since it will lead to overfitting and a biased estimate.
+The same batch of trajectories cannot be used for both fitting the value function baseline, and also to estimate $g$ using~(2), since it will lead to overfitting and a biased estimate.
 Thus, we use the trajectories from iteration $k-1$ to fit the value function, essentially approximating $\Vpi_{k-1}$, and use trajectories from iteration $k$ for computing $\Api_k$ and $g$.
 Similar procedures have been adopted in prior work \cite{rllab}.